 Oh, Joshua Tree, where do we begin?
-This Southern California desert is a special place popular with both the young and old, creatives, and people who just appreciate nature.
+This Southern California desert is a special place.
+It’s popular with both the young and old, creatives, and people who just appreciate nature.

-With a gorgeous and unique desert ecosystem full of Joshua Trees and a town created for artists, antique lovers, and people looking for some solitude.
+There are two parts to this area.
+You first have the gorgeous, unique desert ecosystem full of Joshua trees.
+And the second part involves the town, which was created for artists, antique lovers, and solitude seekers.
 This is the place to go for an instant refresh, photography, inspiration, star gazing, camping, and just appreciating mother nature.

 Whether you come to camp or come for a day visit.
-Here are our top picks for things to do in Joshua Tree National Park.
+Here are our top picks for what to do in Joshua Tree National Park.

-This is one of the best stops and things to do in Joshua Tree National Park.
+This is one of the best things to do in Joshua Tree National Park.
 Not only is this spot popular with campers and rock climbers but there are some great photo opportunities here with all the giant rocks and trees.
-We really found this area to be picturesque and it’s one of the closest stops to the main entrance of the park.
+We really found this area to be picturesque.
+It’s also one of the closest stops to the main entrance of the park.

 Cholla Cactus Garden was one of our favorite things to do in Joshua Tree.
-This part of the park is different from the rest of the park because you have these incredibly fuzzy looking, the keyword here is looking, cacti everywhere.
+This part of the park is different from the rest because you have these incredibly fuzzy looking (the keyword here is looking) cacti everywhere.

 Their name is actually the Teddy Bear Cholla Cactus.
 But we must warn you, do not, I repeat DO NOT TOUCH the cactus or you will be sorry!
 Once the spines of the cactus are attached to you they are very difficult and painful to remove.
 There is an emergency first aid kit here in case you have a mishap, but be very careful.

 While this cactus garden may sound intimidating after that, it really is one of the most beautiful and best things to do in Joshua Tree!
 We absolutely loved it and it was worth the bit of a drive it took to get there!